 Whether you want to pitch a tent and go camping, surf down the sand dunes at a National Park, or cruise along an alpine coaster, June is the best time to do it all.
 Enjoy the beginning of summer with some of the great activities that Colorful Colorado has to offer.

 After Memorial Day and certainly by sometime in June, nearly all of Colorado’s scenic drives are in play.
 These range from high mountain passes to easy highway cruising.
-So get your oil changed, pack your emergency kit, and plan yourself a fantastic road trip.
-If you’re looking to take a day trip close to Denver, the Peak to Peak Scenic Byway starts in Black Hawk and winds north to Estes Park.
+So get your oil changed, pack your emergency kit, and plan a fantastic road trip.
+If you’re looking for a day adventure close to Denver, the Peak to Peak Scenic Byway starts in Black Hawk and winds north to Estes Park.

 You’ll pass through ghost mining towns, see beautiful alpine terrains, and get an up-close view of the Continental Divide.
 Other options nearby include Lariat Loop and the Mt.
 Evans Byway.
 Looking for an overnight weekend trip?
 Head west to the Grand Mesa Byway for hundreds of miles of hiking trails and camping within a national forest.